dock0-archived/aufs-util/README.md

 ## License

 The aufs-util code is released under the GNU Public License.
-See the bundled `./build/LICENSE` file for details.
+See `etc/aufs-util/LICENSE` in the release tarball.

 The Dockerfile and Makefile are released under the MIT License.
 See the bundled LICENSE file for details.